Every week I talk to a Belgian who moved abroad and built a new life there. This week Brigitte tells us about moving to France.

 1. Hi, Brigitte!
 Please quickly introduce yourself.
 Tell us who you are, where you’re from, where you moved to and when/why you moved.

 Together with my husband Marc, originally from Tienen, I (originally from Tongeren) moved to Castellane mid-January.
-Castellane is located at the foot of the well-known Gorges du Verdon in les Alpes-de-Haute-Provence.
+Castellane is located at the foot of the well-known Gorges du Verdon in les Alpes-de-Haute-Provence in France.
 We officially started our own chambres d’hôtes called Maison Castellane here.

 2. What did you expect from Castellane and life there before moving?
 Did those expectations hold up?